Wtower/generator-makrina/README.md

 - API route endpoints for the models
 - An extended gulpfile for building and testing
 - [Test-ready](#tests) using mocha, chai, sinon, karma, protractor.
+- Generated code should have already 100% coverage or nearly.
 - [CSRF](#csrf) protection.